 - Usually short-term & focused

-Similar to CBT, Dialectical Behavior Therapy is skills-based and includes structured activities and homework between sessions.
+Like CBT, Dialectical Behavior Therapy is skills-based and includes structured activities and homework between sessions.
 Using mindfulness, you’ll work on changing harmful behaviors and thought patterns while developing healthy relationship skills.

 DBT is a great place to start when other treatment methods haven’t been effective.

-Quick Review of DBT
+Quick review of DBT

 - Structured & skills-based